MicrosoftDocs/VBA-Docs/api/overview/Outlook.md

 This reference contains conceptual overviews, programming tasks, samples, and references to help you develop Outlook solutions.

+> [!NOTE]
- >**Note**  Interested in developing solutions that extend the Office experience across [multiple platforms](https://dev.office.com/add-in-availability)?
+> Interested in developing solutions that extend the Office experience across [multiple platforms](https://dev.office.com/add-in-availability)?
 Check out the new [Office Add-ins model](http://dev.office.com/docs/add-ins/overview/office-add-ins).

 This documentation contains the following information: